computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 model is run on a larger amount of hardware.

 Strong scalability is harder to achieve than weak scalability.
 Software contains serial and parallel fractions.
-Serial fractions can't make use of additional workers - they have to run in serial.
+Serial fractions can't make use of additional workers - they have to run in serial, on a single worker.
 Parallel fractions may make good using of additional workers.
 Even in case of a small serial fraction and a perfectly scalable parallel fraction, overall strong scalability will be limited.
 See the [Wikipedia page on Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) for a sobering explanation of this fact.

 A good way to express strong scalability is the relative strong scalability efficiency ($RSE_{strong}$):